 Burping varies from baby to baby.
 Many babies need to bring up the air they swallowed while feeding or crying.
 Not all babies need to burp.

 There are many different burping positions you can try.
 You will want to rub or gently pat your baby's back until you hear the burp.
-Be sure to support your baby's head
+Be sure to support your baby's head and neck.

 Sit your baby upright on your lap.